frzb/softduplex/README.md

 [![Linting and Tests](https://github.com/frzb/softduplex/actions/workflows/checks.yaml/badge.svg?branch=main)](https://github.com/frzb/softduplex/actions/workflows/checks.yaml)

-Softduplex is a service that merges two one-sided PDF document into a into two-sided PDF document.
+Softduplex is a service that merges two one-sided PDF documents into a into two-sided PDF document.
-It was made to provide a software based duplex document scan ability for document scanner devices which not support duplex scan.
+It was made to provide the ability for software based duplex document scanning for document scanner devices which not support duplex scan.

 ## Input